 Karenna Alexander gives smart successful women tools to weed out time-wasters and teaches them how to find their Mr. Forevers.

-Karenna is a former journalist who became a dating coach after she sought help for and conquered dating dilemmas of her own.
+Karenna is a former journalist who became a dating coach after she sought help for and conquered a dating dilemma of her own.
 She has spent the last 15 years helping other women, teaching them how to date with self-esteem, and get into relationships with high quality men.

 Over the years, Karenna has noticed that successful daters have four key areas where they excel.
 Sometimes women naturally possess one or more of these qualities, while other times, they need to be taught.

 Make sure you stop by Karenna's testimonials page for a small sampling of quotes from Karenna's happy clients.